Transportation in Colombia

 Colectivos

 Colectivos in Colombia are small vans that leave when full.
 They are used for "short" journeys (in Colombia, 3 hours is a short time) to connect remote communities or to serve areas where regular public transport is limited.
-Comfort is not top-notch (often more people than seats), but the experience is unique!
+Comfort isn't top-notch (often more people than seats), but the experience is unique!

 Motorcycle cabs